jecki/DHParser/documentation_src/manuals/03_transform.rst

 AST-Transformation
 ==================

-Module ``transform`` provides means for quasi-declarative transformation of trees, with a focus of transforming concrete syntax trees to abstract syntax trees or, more generally, simplifying and streamlining syntax trees in a much for fine-grained manner than is possible at the parsing stage (see
+Module :py:mod:`transform` provides means for quasi-declarative transformation of trees, with a focus of transforming concrete syntax trees to abstract syntax trees or, more generally, simplifying and streamlining syntax trees in a much for fine-grained manner than is possible at the parsing stage (see